KL-HH/linux-course/h7_CyberSecurity course.md

 # Cyber Security course

  In this course, you will
-- get an overview of cyber security and the defence mechanism related to that
+- get an overview of cyber security
+- learn how to analyse your company's cyber security level
 - learn how to protect your company information
-- learn how to analyse (possible) threats with some hand on exercises.
+- learn how to analyse (possible) and prevent threats with some hand on exercises.
+- learn how anti-malware systems work technically

 Each lesson lasts approximately 3 hours (with 2 x 15 min breaks)